 Countly can send email reports to you or your colleagues periodically.
 In order to do so, go to

-Utilities > Email reports, where you’ll see a page in which you can define email reports for Analytics, Crash or Push related data.
+Utilities > Email reports, where you will see a page in which you can define email reports for Analytics, Crash or Push related data.

 Below you may watch an intro video showing how to define and configure email reports.

-Getting information about immediate changes in product is very critical in some moments.
-Alerts plugin helps you to define conditions on session, custom event, and crash analytics related metrics, and you’ll receive a notification email when a particular condition is met.
+Getting information about immediate changes in product is very critical.
+The Alerts plugin helps you to define conditions on session, event, and crash analytics-related metrics, and you will receive a notification email when a particular condition is met.

 You may view your alerts or define an alert from

 Utilities > Alerts.

 Generally, alerts can let you know if there is something that needs your attention.
-Alerts give you an easy-to-use mechanism to be notified about changes in your data, such as an increase/decrease in new users, occurrence count of a custom event, or new crashes/errors.
+Alerts give you an easy-to-use mechanism to be notified about changes in your data, such as an increase/decrease in new users, occurrence count of an event, or new crashes/errors.

 There are times that you instance ends up holding on to too much data.
 In such situations, segmenting data via Countly Drill or calculating steps via Countly Funnels can take time.
 Instead of making you wait, Countly tells you that a particular process will be backgrounded.
 You will be re-notified when the corresponding task is completed.

 A few things to consider as you use Report Manager are as follows:

 Management > Configurations), a popup will appear, saying that this task will switch to the Report Manager.

 - Report Manager silently handles this task in the background.

 Utilities > Report Manager.